Rajkumar Hirani: Early life and education

 Hirani was born on 20 November 1962 in Nagpur to a Sindhi Hindu family.
 His ancestors originally belonged to Mehrabpur, a city now in the Naushahro Firoz District, Sindh, of Pakistan.
 His father Suresh Hirani ran a typing institute in Nagpur.
 Hirani studied at St. Francis De'Sales High School, Nagpur, Maharashtra.
 He did his graduation in commerce.
 His parents wanted him to be an engineer, but he was more keen on theatre and film.

 In his college days, he was involved with Hindi theatre.
 He had many friends in Nagpur's medical college and hence, spent much time in theatre at the college.
 Suresh had his son's photographs taken and sent him to an acting school in Mumbai.
 However, Hirani could not fit in and returned to Nagpur after three days.
 His father then asked him to apply to the Film and Television Institute of India in Pune, but the acting course had shut down and his chances of admission to the directorial course looked slim as there were far too many applicants.
-Hirani opted for the film editing course, and earned a scholarship.At a public event in 2025, Hirani described himself as a “huge fan” of filmmaker Satyajit Ray, recalling that during his time in film school he would spend “weeks and months” watching Ray’s films to study their craft and storytelling.
+Hirani opted for the film editing course, and earned a scholarship.

+At a public event in 2025, Hirani described himself as a "huge fan" of filmmaker Satyajit Ray, recalling that during his time in film school he would spend "weeks and months" watching Ray's films to study his craft and storytelling.